-1.0 INTRODUCTION
+1 INTRODUCTION

-Williamson County (the County) and the Williamson County Conservation Foundation (WCCF) were issued an incidental take permit by the U.S. Fish and Wildlife Service (USFWS) in October 2008 to authorize take of four endangered species arising from a variety of covered land development activities in properties voluntarily enrolled within the Williamson County Regional Habitat Conservation Plan (RHCP).
+Williamson County (the County) and the Williamson County Conservation Foundation (WCCF) were issued an incidental take permit by the U.S. Fish and Wildlife Service (USFWS) in October 2008 to authorize take of four endangered species arising from a variety of covered land development activities in properties voluntarily enrolled within the Williamson County Regional Habitat Conservation Plan (RHCP) (SWCA Environmental Consultants [SWCA] et al. 2008).
 The RHCP was prepared by the County with funding and technical assistance from the USFWS.
-The RHCP supports an incidental take permit that authorizes the take of the Bone Cave harvestman (Texella reyesi), the Coffin Cave mold beetle (Batrisodes texanus), the golden-cheeked warbler (Setophaga chrysoparia; GCWA), and the black-capped vireo (Vireo atricapilla; BCVI); collectively defined as the Covered Species.
-Take is defined as "to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct" (Chapter 16 United States Code Section 1532(19)).
+The RHCP supports an incidental take permit that authorizes the take of the Bone Cave harvestman (Texella revesi), the Inner Space Caverns mold beetle (Batrisodes texanus1), the golden-cheeked warbler (Setophaga chrysoparia; GCWA), and the black-capped vireo (Vireo atricapilla; BCVI); collectively defined as the Covered Species.
+Take is defined as "to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct" (16 United States Code 1532[19]).
 Authorized take of the Covered Species is mitigated primarily through the establishment and management of preserves providing habitat for the above-mentioned Covered Species plus a suite of other species occurring in the same habitat.
-The WCCF preserve system (Figure 1) is intended to sustain highquality habitat for species already on the endangered species list and to proactively conserve habitat to preclude the need to list other species.
+The WCCF preserve system (Figure 1) is intended to sustain high-quality habitat for species already on the endangered species list and to proactively conserve habitat to preclude the need to list other species.
 These other species include, but are not limited to, 20 troglobitic cave invertebrates and four species of spring-adapted Eurycea salamanders.
-Covered and additional species addressed in the RHCP are discussed in the management plan for the preserves (Van Kampen-Lewis and White 2017).
-Sites documented herein are categorized either as preserves or as Karst Fauna Areas (KFAs), a categorization determined by criteria set forth by the USFWS (see RHCP Section 5.3.1.1 for further details).
+Covered and additional species addressed in the RHCP are discussed in the management plan for the preserves (Van Kampen-Lewis and White 2020).
+Sites documented herein are categorized either as preserves or as Karst Fauna Areas (KFAs), a categorization determined by criteria set forth by the USFWS (see RHCP Section 5.3.1.1 [SWCA et al. 2008] for further details).
 This document describes the preserve sites, their associated caves, and any habitat therein dedicated to birds and/or salamanders listed by the USFWS as threatened or endangered.